Join Ruby City Director, Elyse Gonzales for a walkthrough and celebration of Sensing Meaning, Abstract Painting, on view at Ruby City.

 Free and open to all.

-Join us every third Sunday of the month for a restorative, hour-long meditation session led by seasoned practitioner Pamela Martinez.
-Held outdoors in the tranquil setting of Chris Park, each session offers a variety of mindfulness techniques and begins with a gentle introduction—perfect for both first-time and experienced meditators alike.
+Join us for a restorative, hour-long meditation session led by seasoned practitioner Pamela Martinez.
+Usually held from 9 to 10AM every third Sunday of the month, this month’s gathering will take place on Sunday, September 28 in the tranquil setting of Chris Park.
+Each session offers a variety of mindfulness techniques and begins with a gentle introduction—perfect for both first-time and experienced meditators alike.

 Please dress comfortably for outdoor weather and bring a mat or cushion for sitting.